pwyde/home-ops/README.md

 ## <img src="https://fonts.gstatic.com/s/e/notoemoji/latest/270f_fe0f/512.gif" alt="✏" width="16" height="16"> Overview

-This repository serves as the single source of truth for my home(lab) infrastructure and Kubernetes cluster, following Infrastructure as Code (IaC) and GitOps best practices.
+This mono repository serves as the single source of truth for my home(lab) infrastructure and Kubernetes cluster, following Infrastructure as Code (IaC) and GitOps best practices.
 The cluster is semi-automated with tools like [Kubernetes](https://kubernetes.io/), [Flux](https://fluxcd.io/), [Renovate](https://github.com/renovatebot/renovate) and [GitHub Actions](https://github.com/features/actions).

 This ensures an immutable and reproducible environment, with changes applied automatically based on repository state.